 - Elevated ICP: hypertension, bradycardia, and irregular breathing (see Cushing triad)

 - Causes hypovolemic, hypotonic hyponatremia, although the mechanism is poorly understood.

 - Classically, its onset occurs within 10 days of an inciting event within the central nervous system (particularly subarachnoid hemorrhage) or neurosurgical procedure.

 - Severe symptoms are treated with hypertonic saline and fludrocortisone.

 - Terson syndrome (20% of cases): preretinal hemorrhage due to SAH

 - Delayed cerebral ischemia

 We list the most important complications.
 The selection is not exhaustive.

-- 50% mortality rate within the first 30 days
+- Approx. 30% mortality rate in the U.S. within the first 30 days

 - Survivors: increased rates of neurologic impairment (e.g., cognitive, mood changes, functional, epilepsy) and increased risk of recurrent SAH